-Our primary sources of liquidity consist of cash generated from our operating activities, existing cash balances and borrowings under our Global ABL Facility.
-At March 31, 2018, our total liquidity, including cash on hand, was \$454 million.
+Our primary sources of liquidity consist of cash generated from our operating activities, existing cash balances and availability under our Global ABL Facility.
+At June 30, 2018, our total liquidity, including cash on hand, was \$445 million.
 Our ability to generate sufficient cash flows from our operating activities will continue to be primarily dependent on our sales of products and services to our customers at margins sufficient to cover our fixed and variable expenses.
-As of March 31, 2018 and December 31, 2017, we had cash of \$45 million and \$48 million, respectively, all of which was maintained in the accounts of our various foreign subsidiaries and, if those amounts were transferred among countries or repatriated to the U.S., those amounts may be subject to additional tax liabilities, which would be recognized in our financial statements in the period during which the transfer decision was made.
+As of June 30, 2018 and December 31, 2017, we had cash of \$31 million and \$48 million, respectively, all of which was maintained in the accounts of our various foreign subsidiaries and, if those amounts were transferred among countries or repatriated to the U.S., those amounts may be subject to additional tax liabilities, which would be recognized in our financial statements in the period during which the transfer decision was made.
 We currently have the intent and ability to indefinitely reinvest the cash held by our non-Canadian foreign subsidiaries and, pending further analysis of the impact of the Tax Act, there are currently no plans for the repatriation of those amounts.
 During the first quarter of 2018, we repatriated \$30 million from our Canadian subsidiaries.

 Our primary credit facilities consist of a seven-year Term Loan maturing in September 2024 with an original principal amount of \$400 million and a five-year \$800 million Global ABL Facility that provides \$675 million in revolver commitments in the United States, \$65 million in Canada, \$18 million in Norway, \$15 million in Australia, \$13 million in the Netherlands, \$7 million in the United Kingdom and \$7 million in Belgium.
-As of March 31, 2018, the outstanding balance on our Term Loan, net of original issue discount and issuance costs, was \$396 million.
-The Global ABL Facility, which was re-sized to \$800 million from \$1.05 billion in our September 2017 amendment, matures in September 2022.
+As of June 30, 2018, the outstanding balance on our Term Loan, net of original issue discount and issuance costs, was \$395 million.
+The Global ABL Facility matures in September 2022.
 The Global ABL Facility contains an accordion feature that allows us to increase the principal amount of the facility by up to \$200 million, subject to securing additional lender commitments.
-As of March 31, 2018, we had \$243 million of borrowings outstanding and \$409 million of Excess Availability, as defined under our Global ABL Facility.
+As of June 30, 2018, we had \$313 million of borrowings outstanding and \$414 million of Excess Availability, as defined under our Global ABL Facility.
 Availability is dependent on a borrowing base comprised of a percentage of eligible accounts receivable and inventory which is subject to redetermination from time to time.

 Our credit ratings are below "investment grade" and as such could impact both our ability to raise new funds as well as the interest rates on our future borrowings.
 Our ability to incur additional debt is restricted by our existing obligations.
-We were in compliance with the covenants contained in our various credit facilities as of and during the three months ended March 31, 2018.
+We were in compliance with the covenants contained in our various credit facilities as of and during the six months ended June 30, 2018.
+We do not believe the 2019 implementation of the new lease accounting standard will impact our compliance with debt covenants, as our credit facilities contain provisions that grandfather our current method of accounting for leases for debt compliance purposes.#